simon8800/DA-NOTES/javascript/notes.md

 ## PROTOTYPE <a name="prototype"></a>

 All objects, including functions, have a prototype property.
 It's a reference to a property called `proto`.
-There is a prototype chain that contains hidden built-in methods and properties that an object looks when we try to access something we never set.
+There is a prototype chain that contains hidden built-in methods and properties that an object looks at when we try to access something we never set.
 For example,

 ```javascript
 let myObj = {